Three Britons catch rare dog disease that can cause meningitis in humans

 Brucella canis, a bacterial infection that causes pain, lameness and infertility in canines has now infected three human Britons.

-The disease is incurable and life-threatening in dogs and, while usually mild in human cases, it can potentially result in meningitis and septicemia.
+The incurable disease spreads through contact with an infected animal’s fluids and while usually mild in human cases, can result in meningitis and septicemia.

 Wendy Hayes, from Stoke-on-Trent, is believed to be the first person to be diagnosed with the infection in the UK last year.